 - Power: Battery or wired

-- Field of view: Head-to-toe
+- Field of view: 180 degree diagonal

 - Smart home: Alexa, Google Assistant, Apple HomeKit